 A celebration of the art of farming, The Digger’s Dance represents the beauty that can be found in simple tasks.
-Aged in French and American oak barrels for 15 months, this smooth, medium-bodied red offers notes of rich red fruits and dark berries, finishing with hints of clove, white pepper, and loam.
+Aged in French and American oak barrels for 15 months, this smooth, medium-bodied red offers notes of rich red fruits and dark berries, finishing with hints of cedar and earthy spice.
 After a day in the dirt, a glass of this home-grown, hand-crafted red wine reminds us why we do what we do.

 Grape Information: The Digger’s Dance is made from Marquette, St.Croix, and Frontenac grapes grown here in our estate vineyards.
 The Marquette is a distant cousin of the Frontenac grape, and a “grandchild” of Pinot Noir.
 St.Croix is an Elmer Swenson variety from Wisconsin that we’ve planted here in Vermont and made our own.